-Description and solution The file that the EnvFile attribute specifies for sourcing the environment variables is not present, not readable, or is not a text file.
+Message Description and solution File < env_file > is not a valid text file The file that the EnvFile attribute specifies for sourcing the environment variables is not present, not readable, or is not a text file.
 Solution: Set the EnvFile attribute value to the correct full path name.
 Ensure that the file format is valid.
-Internal error.
+VCSAgExec returned failure when trying Internal error. to execute in-depth test Solution: Contact Technical Support for further assistance.
+Unable to open pipe from %s Internal error.
 Solution: Contact Technical Support for further assistance.
-Internal error.
-Solution: Contact Technical Support for further assistance.
-Warning message to indicate that the PID for the Oracle process that is specified is different than the one registered by the previous monitor cycle.
-MonScript failed to execute correctly.
+Process < Process_name > restarted Warning message to indicate that the PID for the Oracle process that is specified is different than the one registered by the previous monitor cycle.
+Monitor procedure <monscript> returned <output></output></monscript> MonScript failed to execute correctly.
 Solution: Debug MonScript to assess the exact cause of failure.
-Internal error while executing MonScript.
-Solution: Contact Technical Support for further assistance.
-The Owner attribute in the Oracle type has not been set.
+Monitor procedure <monscript> did not</monscript> Internal error while executing MonScript. exit Solution: Contact Technical Support for further assistance.
+No owner for Oracle executables was specified The Owner attribute in the Oracle type has not been set.
 Solution: Set the Owner attribute value to the correct owner of the database binaries.
-The Operating System user that the Owner attribute specifies is invalid.
+Invalid owner <owner_name> for Oracle executables was specified</owner_name> The Operating System user that the Owner attribute specifies is invalid.
 Solution: Set the Owner attribute value to the correct owner of the database binaries.
+Access to Monscript <monscript></monscript> denied.
+Detail Monitoring will not be enabled!!
+Please specify a valid file.
 The file that the MonScript attribute specifies is not accessible or not found.
+Solution: Make sure that the file name indicates a valid and accessible file.